unaizafaiz/cloudsim_example_scala/README.md

 Two Simulations have been created which model FaaS(Function as a Service) behaviour.
 We model an on demand behavior, where the users pay as they go.
 Our cloudlet image size reflects this modelling with size of 10000 to 40000 instructions per second and small file size.
 For example, getting an image from the cloud to view on a website.

 Each simulation also displays the total application (cloudlet) cost and the cost of all the cloudlets run by that broker.
 This is calculated in the following way:

  - Since cloudlets can run on multiple resource we get the costPerSec for each resource
  - Find the cost for each resource * actualCPUTime
  - Then find the sum total across all resources

 The overall cost endured by the broker to execute all cloudlets is calculated as a sum total of each cloudlet cost.
+With this we can deduce how much the broker must charge the users by keeping a profit margin of 15-20%

 #### Simulation1

-The first cloud model is build with the following structure:
+The first cloud model is built with the following architecture:

 * Brokers = 1
 * Datacenters = 3 with following characteristics for each data center